Gun law in the Philippines

-Gun law in the Philippines is regulated by the Firearms and Explosives Division of the Philippine National Police.
-In order to possess a firearm in the Philippines, a person must be at a minimum age of 21 years and pass a background check to be issued a Possession License.
+Gun law in the Philippines is regulated by the Firearms and Explosives Office of the Philippine National Police.
+In order to possess a firearm in the Philippines, a person must be at a minimum age of 21 years and pass a background check to be issued a License To Own And Possess Firearms (LTOPF).
 They must also take a firearms training and safety course.
 Any history of mental illnesses or domestic violence within the individual or the family will cause an applicant to have their request rejected.

-The Philippines is one of the least gun restrictive countries in Asia, this is in part as a cultural legacy from the days when the Philippines was an American Commonwealth.
+The Philippines is one of the least gun restrictive countries in Asia; this is in part as a cultural legacy from the days when the Philippines was an American Commonwealth.
+However, the Supreme Court of the Philippines ruled in Chavez v.
+Romulo that, unlike the United States, the right to gun ownership is "a mere statutory privilege, not a constitutional right" and cannot be "classified as fundamental" nor "considered an inalienable or absolute right".

 Most laws regarding civilian ownership of firearms in the Philippines concern registration and background checks.
 There is also focus on disarming various militant groups, such as the Islamic separatist groups in Mindanao and the communist rebel groups such as the New People's Army.
 The Philippines has also enacted laws as a result of many incidents of armed political violence during elections.

-During his presidency, Ferdinand Marcos implemented gun confiscations against citizens.
-These were part of his martial law regime, what he referred to as "The New Society" or the Bagong Lipunan, as well as to quell the Moro separatist groups in Mindanao.
-Since then, gun control has become a moderate and strong issue in the Philippines.

 Guns are used for hunting, target shooting, self-protection and security purposes.
 Filipinos can carry pistols and handguns in public by acquiring a Permit to Carry.

 PROGUN is the main gun lobby of the Philippines, which is an organization meant to protect Filipino gun rights as well as to endorse politicians who will do so.

 According to a 2014 study, there are 1,700,000 licensed firearms owners and 3,900,000 privately owned guns (legally and illegally) in the country.